summa-dev/merkle-sum-tree-ts/README.md

 ## What is a Merkle Sum Tree?

+A Merkle Sum Tree is a binary Merkle Tree with the following properties:

+- Each entry of a Merkle Sum Tree is a pair of a value and a sum.
+- Each Leaf Node contains a hash and a sum.
+The hash is equal to H(value, sum).
+The sum is equal to the sum itself.
-A Merkle Sum Tree is a binary Merkle Tree where each **Leaf Node** contains a hash and a numeric value.
-Each **Middle Node** contains a hash which is the hash of the concatenation of the hashes of its children and the numeric values of its children and a numeric value which is the sum of the numeric values of its children.
+- Each Middle Node contains a hash and a sum.
+The hash is equal to H(LeftChild.hash, LeftChild.sum, RightChild.hash, RightChild.sum).
+The sum is equal to the sum of the sums of its children.

-The **Root Node** represents the committed state of the Tree and contains the sum of all the entries' values.
+- The Root Node represents the committed state of the Tree and contains the sum of all the entries' sums.

 <div align="center">
 <img src="./imgs/mst.png" width="600" align="center" />